wp-plugins/blue-captcha/readme.txt

 * 12 Sep 2014
 * New option "Caption" was added in General Options
 * Bug with broken image was fixed (major issue)
-* Translation to Brazilian Portuguese Language (pt_BR) was added - Translation by
+* Translation to Brazilian Portuguese Language (pt_BR) was added - Translation by João Victor T. Magalhães

 = 1.7.2 =
 * 16 Mar 2014